Russian Navy: History

 As of February 2008, the Russian Navy had 44 nuclear submarines with 24 operational; 19 diesel-electric submarines, 16 operational; and 56 first and second rank surface combatants, 37 operational.
 Despite this improvement, the November 2008 accident on board the Akula-class submarine attack boat Nerpa during sea trials before lease to India represented a concern for the future.

 The strength and quality of the Russian Navy started to improve during the 2010s.
+From 2010-2014 Russian officials negotiated the purchase of four Mistral-class landing helicopter docks.
+On 3 September 2014, French President announced that due to Russia's "recent actions in Ukraine", the two ships would not be delivered.
+In November 2014, François Hollande placed a hold on the delivery of the first Mistral to Russia in view of the conflict in east Ukraine.
+Hollande set two conditions for delivery: the observation of a ceasefire in Ukraine and a political agreement between Moscow and Kiev.
+On 5 August 2015 it was announced that France was to pay back Russia's partial payments and keep the two ships initially produced for Russia.
+The ships eventually were sold to Egypt.

 In 2012, as part of an ambitious rebuilding effort, President Vladimir Putin announced a plan to build 51 modern ships and 24 submarines by 2020.
 Of the 24 submarines, 16 were to be nuclear-powered.
 On 10 January 2013, the Russian Navy finally accepted its first new Borei-class SSBN (Yury Dolgorukiy) for service.
 A second Borei (Aleksandr Nevskiy) was undergoing sea trials and entered service on 21 December 2013.